Ricky12Awesome/kbot/README.md

 - `changelog` - Gives you a link to change log. atm this page.
 - more coming soon...

+# TODO
+- Make commands permissions per-server
+- Enable/Disable commands
+- Add your own aliases to commands
+- Clean up code
+- and more coming soon!

 # Change Log
+- # 0.3.0
+  - Replay Handler added
+  - ImageGen added
+  - reorganized commands packages
+  - added command categories
+  - And a lot of other stuff
 - # 0.2.0
   - Lots of things. to lazy to make a changelog
   - fixed SQL stuff